Not your Dad's software; selling software to Millennials.

 They bring consumer decision-making to work

-Born into a world in which mobile phones, the internet and LOL Cats have seemingly always been a reality, Millennials have grown up feeling comfortable with the use of consumer solutions for communication, productivity and collaboration, and they are bringing those same expectations to work.
+Born into a world in which mobile phones, the internet and LOL cats have always been a reality, Millennials have grown up feeling comfortable with the use of consumer solutions for communication, productivity and collaboration, and they are bringing those same expectations to work.

 Attitudinally they just don’t have the same tolerance for inflexible or non-user friendly tools when presented with slow, less integrated IT-mandated systems for business.
-(Blue screen of death, anyone?)
+This is not an audience that will tolerate the blue screen of death.

-And because they are also more able to consider and feel comfortable exploring new ways of doing things, with no habits to fall back on, they are more likely to challenge the status quo – which is perfect for those selling software solutions.
+Because they are also more able to consider and feel comfortable exploring new ways of doing things with no habits to fall back on, they are more likely to challenge the status quo – which is perfect for those selling software solutions.

 Just in case you think this demand can be safely isolated to a single rather self-absorbed demographic, new research into the workplace generational divide suggests that the pervasiveness of social and mobile technologies is driving all generations to have similar demands when it comes to the performance of business software, with an expectation of speed, accessibility, ease of use, and efficiency.
 There is no escape.